multimediaeval/multimediaeval.github.io/_editions/2022/tasks/sportsvideo.md

 # static info
 layout: task
 year: 2022
-hide: true  <!-- # change this to false once you finish editing-->
+hide: false  <!-- # change this to false once you finish editing-->

 # required info
 title: The 2022 Sport Task: Fine Grained Action Detection and Classification of Table Tennis Strokes from videos. <!-- # add your title here-->